 Your online bio should be constructed with that same kind of attention: with a focus on your blog’s goal and your audience.
 If you do that, your bio will become an incredibly useful tool.

-My stats show me that my about page is my blog’s second highest viewed page.
+Stats show that about pages are often one of the top three pages visited on a blog.
 I have picked up many new assignments and clients from this page alone.
-And as I move more into writing, I see it as one of the first stops publishers, agents and editors will make.
+And as I move more into my own writing, I see it as one of the first stops publishers, agents and editors will make.

 Here are some tips for making your online bio a magnet for getting you new business, more readers, or whatever else you want.

 1. Make your first paragraph count.

 In copywriting, we call this the big idea.
 You lead with this because it is your most important stuff, the reason your blog exists.
 Include only what is relevant.
 How do you decide what is relevant, you say?

 What is your blog’s purpose?
 To get hired as a speaker?
 Put your experience speaking front and center in that first paragraph.
 To sell your books?
 Lead with the work you have published or the book you are working on (and any smaller credits, like magazine articles or literary journal stories).